 Carrying out this type of engineering assessment isn’t straightforward.
 It involves looking at the property after the disaster and determining what has changed.
 The engineer takes into account any information available about the property before the disaster (including from the homeowner), what they see, and what they know about how the disaster affected that area (for example, in an earthquake, what the ground shaking was like).

 Damage assessment and reinstatement recommendations require significant professional judgement.
 Differences in opinion often happen when engineers are given different briefs or scopes of work by homeowners and insurer.
-They can also happen when engineers make different assumptions about the property and how the disaster affected the area.
+They can also happen when engineers make different assumptions about the property and how the hazard event affected the area.